 Fault by the way of adultery can be, but rarely ever is, taken into consideration by the court in making an alimony award.
 Although, for many, adultery is the true deal breaker in any marriage, it has little effect on the award simply because alimony is not a form of punishment.
 Ultimately, the court will always look to need, ability to pay, and standard of living during the marriage.

 The question of alimony can be particularly stressful because it bears heavily on how secure you feel financially after your divorce.
-Our Utah alimony attorneys help reduce this stress by advising you on what you might expect and helping you to improve your position before the court.
+If you’re going through a divorce, alimony attorneys may be able to clear up the process of settling the alimony amount.
+Salt Lake City alimony attorneys at BartonWood help reduce this stress by advising you on what you might expect and helping you to improve your position before the court.
+An alimony lawyer should be able to get you to an alimony settlement you’re comfortable with, whether you’re paying or receiving the payment.
+Your lawyer should know how to deal with a prenuptial agreement if you have one.
+Sometimes these support negotiations can get out of hand, but your attorney should be able to mediate the situation.
 Contact our Salt Lake City office if you need representation in a Utah alimony matter or would like to schedule a consultation to get your alimony questions answered.